dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vscode.md

 ### If you're deploying to an existing Web App

 - Right click the `publish` folder and select `Deploy to Web App...`
-- Select the subscription the existing Web App resides
+- Select the subscription the existing web app resides
-- Select the Web App from the list
+- Select the web app from the list
 - Visual Studio Code will ask you if you want to overwrite the existing content.
 Click `Deploy` to confirm

-The extension will deploy the updated content to the Web App.
+The extension will deploy the updated content to the web app.
 Once it's done, click `Browse Website` to validate the deployment.

 ![Existing Web App successfully deployed](publish-to-azure-webapp-using-vscode/_static/existing-webapp-deployed.jpg)